🔼The name YHWH: Summary

 🔼The bodies of angels

-The less real, the more abstract.
+The less physical, the more abstract.
 The less physical and measurable presence a concept has, the more abstract it is.
 A "thought", for instance, is usually expressed by spoken words, which means that a "thought" is mostly real and not so abstract.
 Slightly more abstract, "war" is a complex phenomenon that happens when very physical soldiers clash.
 You can measure the damage and noise, but not the anger and grief, so "war" is already rather abstract.
 Then, say, "virtue" is nearly wholly abstract because not all virtue immediately leads to a measurable advantage.

 This means that in a weird and marvelous way, all text is like a magic mirror in which we readers don't see ourselves but the very Creator (Psalm 12:6, 2 Timothy 3:16, 1 Corinthians 13:12).